 Step 1: Reflect

-Look in mirror and assess your strengths and weaknesses.
+Look in the mirror and assess your strengths and weaknesses.
 Be honest with yourself.
 Two of the biggest mistakes people make when negotiating on their own behalf are to ignore their failures and weaknesses and to underemphasize their accomplishments and strengths.
 Make a list of each and commit it to memory.
 Your existing employer is already aware of items on both lists, so use the strengths and be prepared for the weaknesses.

-Tip: Individual strengths and weaknesses are valued differently job-by-job.
+Tip: Individual strengths and weaknesses are valued differently job by job.
 If you’re interviewing for jobs, highlight your most relevant strengths for that job.
 Also, if you’re looking for a raise at a current job and you’re concerned about a specific weakness, look for ways to address that weakness such as training programs, books, or even asking your boss for advice before the negotiation itself.

 Step 2: Prepare

 Nothing can sour a negotiation more than an ill-prepared employee or candidate.
 If you are trying to negotiate for a higher salary, do your research and find out what an employee like you should be making.
-Talk with recruiters, your peers and visit salary websites, such as www.salary.com.
-Also make sure that you have a good understanding of the company’s policies on the salary or benefits for which you are negotiating.
+Talk with recruiters, and your peers and visit salary websites, such as www.salary.com.
+Also, make sure that you have a good understanding of the company’s policies on the salary or benefits for which you are negotiating.

 Tip: Gather and organize all necessary documentation and facts, such as transcripts, prior reviews, current salary, and salary expectations, so that you don’t have to struggle with facts and figures during your negotiation.

 Step 3: Prioritize